 Your daughter's about to get married to a good man.

-Caption 17, Provócame - PilotoPlay Caption
+Caption 17, Provócame PilotoPlay Caption

-When Patricia says to Ignacio, Tu hija se está por casar con un buen hombre she is saying, "Your daughter is about to get married to a good man."
-Estar por hacer algo can be interpreted as "to be about to do something."
-Note that the reflexive pronoun se in Partricia's phrase belongs to casar, not estar; she could have just as well have said Tu hija está por casarse.
+When Patricia says to Ignacio, "Tu hija se está por casar con un buen hombre," she is saying: "Your daughter is about to get married to a good man."
+That said, the meaning of estar por hacer algo is: "to be about to do something," or have the intention to carry out the action of the infinitive verb.
+Note that the reflexive pronoun se in Patricia's sentence is part of the reflexive verb casarse (rather than having any association with estar).
+That said, she could have just as well have said: "Tu hija está por casarse."